 CompTIA A+ proves you have the skills needed to get into IT and gives you the building blocks to prepare you for more advanced IT jobs.
 With this certification alone, you could become a help desk technician, which is a jumping off point for many specialized IT positions.

 Help desk technicians solve technical issues and work with people.
-They often provide remote technical support over the phone, backup and restore data files, and repair hardware.
-This is the starting point for many IT careers .
-According to the Dice report, help desk technicians earn $51,553 on average per year.
+They often provide remote technical support over the phone, backup and restore data files and repair hardware.
+This is the starting point for many IT careers.
+According to CompTIA's IT Salary Calculator, help desk technicians earn $49,770 on average per year.

 This certification helps you: